DImsirovic/march_madness/README.md

 Since we've identified that the distributions are different we can move to approximate these distributions with ![resampling techniques](https://en.wikipedia.org/wiki/Rejection_sampling).
 We could also build and compare a variety of classification models (SVM, Logistic Regression, Random Forest, KNN, etc) to predict if a team will receive a seed for
 March Madness given performance metrics in the regular season.

----
-*A very special thanks to Alex, Julian, and Elton for their help and feedback in making this possible.*